peterloes/SmartAnimalTraps/README.md

 The radio handheld transmitter is able to open and close the shutter, from a distance tested over 100 metres.

 Lightbarrier 1 and lightbarrier 2 are connected with logic AND.
-Both lightbarriers needs a falling edge to 0V to close the shutter.
+Both lightbarriers needs a falling edge 0V to close the shutter.

 Lightbarrier 1 and lightbarrier 2 is forbidden to open the Shutter.